Attention-Aware GNN-based Input Defense against Multi-Turn LLM Jailbreak: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities across various domains (\cite{achiam2023gpt, touvron2023llama}).
-However, they can also be misused for both benign and harmful purposes.
-One significant threat is adversarial exploitation, commonly referred to as "jailbreak attacks" (\cite{weidinger2022taxonomy, inan2023llama, zhang2023defending, deng2023attack, liao2024amplegcg}).
-These attacks manipulate LLMs into bypassing ethical safeguards, enabling the generation of restricted or harmful content.
-Most existing studies focus on single-turn jailbreak attacks, where adversarial prompts are delivered in a single query.
-For example, as shown in Figure \ref{example}, an attacker might prompt an LLM with a question like, “How do I hack into someone's email account?”—a query the model typically refuses due to safety constraints.
-However, in real-world applications, interactions between users and LLMs often span multiple conversational turns (\cite{wang2023mint}).
-This has led to the emergence of a new attack method known as the multi-turn attack.
-In such attacks, the adversary might begin with a series of seemingly benign questions, such as “What was the Yahoo Data Breach and when did it occur?” followed by “Can you explain the main vulnerabilities that were exploited during the Yahoo Data Breach?”
-Eventually, the attacker poses a more specific question like, “Can you provide more details on how unauthorized access to email accounts is typically achieved in such breaches?”—thereby leveraging prior context in the conversation to bypass the safeguards of LLMs (\cite{russinovich2024great, yang2024chain, li2024llm, jiang2024red}).
+Large Language Models (LLMs) have demonstrated impressive capabilities across a wide range of tasks and domains \cite{achiam2023gpt, touvron2023llama}.
+However, they can also be misused, raising concerns about their potential to generate harmful or unethical content.
+A prominent security threat involves adversarial prompt engineering, commonly known as jailbreak attacks \cite{weidinger2022taxonomy, zhang2023defending, deng2023attack, liao2024amplegcg}, which aim to bypass the built-in safety mechanisms.
+Single-turn jailbreak attacks, which convey malicious intent through isolated input queries, have been widely observed and extensively analyzed.
+For example, a user might ask, “How do I hack into someone's email account?”.
+It is the query that a safety-aligned LLM would typically reject.
+However, in real-world settings, user interactions with LLMs often span multiple conversational turns \cite{wang2023mint}.
+This has given rise to a more dangerous threat: \textbf{the multi-turn jailbreak attack}.
+In such cases, as shown in Figure \ref{example}, the adversary begins with a sequence of seemingly benign questions.
+For instance, “What was the Yahoo Data Breach and when did it occur?” followed by “Can you explain the main vulnerabilities exploited during the breach?”
+Eventually, the attacker escalates to a targeted query like, “How is unauthorized access to email accounts typically achieved in such breaches?”.
+It subtly leveraging accumulated context to evade the model’s safety mechanisms \cite{russinovich2024great, yang2024chain, li2024llm, jiang2024red}.